 The typical card you would target in Commander with Praetor's Grasp would be an artifact, since the vast majority of artifacts are colorless.
 You don’t even have to know what you’re looking for when you target an opponent; you just choose based on who you think the biggest threat at the table might be.

 Commanders that have made a regular home for this spell include Gonti, Lord of Luxury, Mishra, Articifer Prodigy, Sen Triplets, and many others.
 You don’t even have to be a mono-Black deck to take full advantage of this card’s effect.
 Still, mono-Black tends to be happiest when it’s stealing key cards from opponents.
-Praetor’s Grasp is one of those rares you can find for $1 or less and it’s a great tool to have for any Commander player dabbling in Black Magic.
+Praetor’s Grasp was one of those rares you could find for $1 or less for a long time, but more recently it's pushing $2.
+This is a great card to pick up as it has no reprints and should be a valuable card long-term .
+It’s a great tool to have for any Commander player dabbling in Black Magic.